jaganthoutam/enterprise-ai-document-platform/readme.md

-# AWS Serverless Multi-Tier Application
+# AWS Bedrock for AI-powered document analysis and processing

 A serverless multi-tier application leveraging AWS Bedrock for AI-powered document analysis and processing.